JoelCupeles/Weather-Forecast/README.md

 This project does not require any installation.

 ## Credits
-This project was created by Joel Cupeles as part of a homework assignmen.
+This project was created by Joel Cupeles as part of a homework assignment.
 ## License
 This project is licensed under the MIT License.